Transporting carcasses through Yellowstone

 Federal law allows people who can legally possess firearms under applicable federal, state, and local laws, to legally possess firearms in Yellowstone.
 Hunting and the discharge of firearms remain prohibited in Yellowstone.

-It is the responsibility of visitors to understand and comply with all applicable state, local, and federal firearms laws before entering this park.
+It is your responsibility to understand and comply with all applicable state, local, and federal firearms laws before entering this park.
 Yellowstone encompasses parts of Wyoming, Montana, and Idaho, and each state has different regulations: follow the links provided here to learn more.

 Firearms should not be considered a wildlife protection strategy.
 Bear spray and other safety precautions are the proven methods for preventing bear and other wildlife interactions.